bologer/anycomment.io/readme.txt

 * Now social media avatar shown globally in admin (e.g. in `dashboard`, `user.php`, `comment.php`, etc), #61
 * Better layout for plugin news in admin, `New` label is shown for articles which are not older then 2 weeks, #62
 * Added caching for news in dashboard (no need to load them every time) and limited to 3
-* New design for setting up social networks, now tabbed and have (or if don't have yet will have set-up guides) guides on how to set-up each social media translated in English & Russian, #64, #66
+* New design for setting up social networks, now tabbed, #64
+* Each social now has guide availabe in English & Russian to help you with configurations, #66

 **Fixes:**